A Simple yet Effective Test-Time Adaptation for Zero-Shot Monocular Metric Depth Estimation: Related work

 \subsection{Scale estimation for monocular depth}

 A major issue of monocular depth prediction relies on scale ambiguity which means that the true size of an object cannot be recovered for sure from a single image.
 Since most monocular depth estimation models are trained for a specific camera calibration, using them with another camera leads to ill-scaled predictions.
-Likewise, self-supervised depth estimation methods may also predict depth up to an affine transformation if they are trained with no reference of absolute distance at all (most of the time when the camera pose is also estimated by a neural network).
-The most common way to recover the metric depth in this situation is to fine-tune the model on a dataset collected with the camera that will be used at inference.
-However, this solution is costly to implement because it needs the creation of an image dataset with the relative ground truth and a new training.
-In case of self-supervised depth estimation, the scaling factor can be recovered from the ground truth pose given by an IMU to compute the photometric loss \cite{zhang2022towards_eccv}, the constraints of a stereo camera \cite{godard2017unsupervised, godard2019digging, zhang2022towards_icra} or the speed of the vehicle that carries the camera \cite{chawla2021multimodal, guizilini20203d}.
+The most common way to recover the metric depth in this situation is to fine-tune the model on a dataset collected with the camera that will be used at inference \cite{ranftl2020towards, ranftl2021vision}.
+In practice, this solution is costly to implement as it requires the creation of an image dataset with the relative ground truth and a new training.
 Other works focus on the temporal consistency of the scale of depth predictions \cite{zhang2019exploiting, li2021enforcing}.
-Closer to our work, \cite{wofk2023monocular} learns to predict scaled depth maps from affine-invariant disparity maps and a visual-inertial odometry.
-In \cite{dana2024more}, authors propose to estimate the scale factor for a target domain from a model that has been jointly trained in a self-supervised manner on a source domain with known ground truth and on a target domain without depth annotation.
-In contrast, we propose to rescale any disparity prediction that is correct up to an affine transformation with no training or fine-tuning at all but by leveraging reference 3D points provided by an external low-cost sensor.
-Furthermore, the use of an external sensor makes our approach adaptable to any camera calibration.
+Closer to our work, \cite{wofk2023monocular} learns to predict scaled depth maps from affine-invariant disparity maps and visual-inertial odometry.
+Also, there exists an extensive literature on depth completion which studies neural network architectures that take as inputs both an image and a sparse depth map \cite{ma2018sparse, zhang2023completionformer, tang2024bilateral}.
+In \cite{dana2024more}, authors propose to estimate the scale factor for a target domain from a model that has been jointly trained on a source domain with known ground truth and on a target domain without depth annotation.
+In contrast, we propose to rescale at test time any disparity prediction that is correct up to an affine transformation with no additional training or fine-tuning but by leveraging reference 3D points provided by an external sensor or technique.
+Furthermore, relying on external sensor makes our approach adaptable to any camera calibration.